kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 I tested the setup for a couple of days and everything worked great.

 But I overlooked one issue: [Realtek ethernet NICs are shit](https://www.reddit.com/r/freenas/comments/bul9gq/so_are_realtek_nics_just_complete_garbage_when_it/).
+It's written everywhere on discussions boards, even in [FreeNAS hardware requirements](https://www.freenas.org/hardware-requirements/) (*Intel recommended* they said...).
+And [FreeNAS maintainers are fed up with support requests](https://jira.ixsystems.com/browse/NAS-106392?focusedCommentId=112302&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-112302):

+> we have neither time nor information to debug all zillions of permanently buggy Realtek NICs models

+😂

-It's written everywhere on discussions boards, even on [FreeNAS hardware requirements](https://www.freenas.org/hardware-requirements/) page ("Intel recommended" they said...).
-I ignored the warning thinking it was meant for enterprise users looking for performances.
+But I ignored the warnings thinking it was meant for enterprise users looking for performances.

 Sure enough things went south fast the first time I tried to copy 700 GB over the network.
 I left the transfer unattended in the night and woke up with a NAS nowhere to be found on the LAN.
 The Realtek NIC just froze, bringing the whole motherboard with it.